RichardZJM/K-MTP-training/research_notebook.md

 |LAMMPS| Large-scale Atomic/Molecular Massively Parallel Simulator: a popular MD software|
 |SSH| Secure Shell, a network protocol to connect to remote computers securely|

-## Introduction
-This is the research notebook for the dataset generation of moment tensor potentials (MTP) for potassium, and the subsequent application in molecular dynamics simulations.
-Included is a week-by-week breakdown of the progress and findings of each session.

 ## Week 1
 #### Monday, January 9th